elastic/elastic-package/docs/howto/system_testing.md

   events_count: 3
 ```

-The `data_stream.vars.request_url` corresponds to a path in the `_dev/deploy/docker/files/config.yml` file
+The `data_stream.vars.request_url` corresponds to a path in the `_dev/deploy/docker/files/config.yml` file.

-The `system_test.expected_event_count` field corresponds to the expected number of events in the corresponding path in the `_dev/deploy/docker/files/config.yml` file
+The `system_test.expected_event_count` field corresponds to the expected number of events in the corresponding path in the `_dev/deploy/docker/files/config.yml` file.

 For example